johnsosc/626finalproj/README.md

 ## Questions

 * How do the yellow and green taxi morning/evening commutes compare by distance? by demand?
 * Do certain zones overlap?
-Do the zones not overlap?
 If not, why?
 * Which zones are highest in demand? least?
 ------------------------------------------------------------------
 ## Approach